Student Rental Accommodation

-At Find Digs, we want to make sure you have a safe and clean place to stay whilst studying in London.
-The rules are therefore pretty simple and designed to ensure every student has as good a time as possible without upsetting their neighbours or leaving us with a huge clean-up bill.
+At FDAM, we want to make sure you have a safe and clean place to stay whilst studying in London.
+The rules are therefore pretty simple and designed to ensure every student has as good a time as possible without upsetting their neighbours or leaving us with a huge clean-up bill!

 Please respect the people living around you

 Noise is by far the biggest complaint we get from both students and our nearby neighbours, so please keep noise to a minimum.
 That means keeping your music speakers, laptop and TV at a considerate volume as well as talking quietly in the corridors, especially after 11pm.
 Shouting inside or outside the residence is inconsiderate.
-You will be fined £50 + VAT for any excessive noise that is reported.
-Please speak to your neighbour if s/he is disturbing you.
+Please speak to your neighbour if she/he is disturbing you.
 If you have already done so without success, please use the complaint procedure outlined below.

 Your Room